crypticmind/mulo/README.md

 # For each job...
 # Specify the path to the program to run
 mulo.job.job-a.run=/path/to/job-a
-# Optional: Specify inputs passed to the submit API as form POST variables
+# Optional: Specify inputs received by the submit endpoint as POST variables
 # to be passed along to the program as environment variables
 mulo.job.job-a.inputs=param1, param2
 # Optional: Specify environment variables from the server process
-# to be passed along to the program as environment variables
+# to be passed to the program.
+Anything not listed here is removed.
-mulo.job.job-a.envs=env1, env
+mulo.job.job-a.envs=env1, env2
 # Optional: Specify a user to run the program using `sudo -u <user> <program>`
 mulo.job.job-a.sudo.user=a-user-who-runs-job-a
 # Other jobs definitions...